PankajKumar2804/Customer-Experience-Enhancement-Using-IBM-WatsonXAi/README.md

 ## 🚀 Key Features

 - **AI-Powered Segmentation**: Uses advanced ML models to classify customers based on behavior, sentiment, and purchase history.
-- **WatsonX Integration**: Employs IBM's enterprise-grade foundation models for natural language understanding and predictive analytics.
+- **WatsonX Integration**: Employs IBM's enterprise-grade foundation models for natural language understanding and predictive analytics been implement first then same code is applied on google colab.
 - **Real-Time Insights**: Provides dashboards and analytics for customer churn prediction, retention optimization, and sentiment analysis.
 - **Scalable Architecture**: Modular backend ready to scale with REST APIs and data pipelines for easy integration.